 I am currently a postdoctoral researcher on the ESRC funded project “Constraints on the Adaptiveness of Information in Language (CAIL)”.
 We are using Information Theory to analyse human language and its cognitive scaffolding, and will produce computational research tools for wider use.

 The CAIL project is hosted by Newcastle University in the School of English Literature, Language and Linguistics, affiliated with the Centre for Behaviour and Evolution.

-I’m interested in language evolution, social cognition, and other aspects of cognition that define us as human.
-My work explores inferential processing and its interaction with language in evolutionary, psycholinguistic, comparative, and cognitive scientific terms.
-I’ve blogged about these topics for a wider audience here.
+I’m generally interested in language evolution, social cognition, and other aspects of cognition that define us as human.
+My PhD and earlier research and supervision work focussed on the interaction of inferential procesing with language in evolutionary, psycholinguistic, comparative, and cognitive scientific terms.

 Topics of Interest:

-- The epistemology of frameworks within cognitive science and evolutionary theory, and models of mind and science more broadly
+- Epistemology of frameworks within cognitive science and evolutionary theory; models of mind and science